2021 BWF World Championships – Women's singles

 The women's singles tournament of the 2021 BWF World Championships took place from 12 to 19 December 2021 at the Palacio de los Deportes Carolina Marín at Huelva.

+P. V. Sindhu was the defending champion, but she lost to Tai Tzu-Ying in the quarterfinals.
+This also guaranteed Tai Tzu-Ying's first medal of world championships.

 Seeds

 The seeding list is based on the World Rankings of 23 November 2021.